Laundry Temperature

 Use hot water to sanitize seriously soiled clothes (gardening or children's clothing) and to regularly disinfect clothes, dish towels, washcloths, bath towels, bedding, and pillowcases.

-Generally speaking, whites, very dirty or greasy clothes, and sturdy colorfast fabrics that retain their dye can be washed in hot water (Whites warrant the solo treatment, no matter what the temperature.)
+Generally speaking, whites, very dirty or greasy clothes, and sturdy colorfast fabrics that retain their dye can be washed in hot water (Whites warrant the solo treatment, no matter the temperature.)

 Warm Water

-Warm temperature minimizes color fading and wrinkling.
-A warm water wash temperature is (90 degrees F.; 32 degrees C).
 Choose it to wash regular and sturdy fabrics, towels, jeans, cottons, sheets, sturdy playwear, school uniforms, 100 percent handmade fibers, and moderately soiled stuff.

 Cold Water